jgreywolf/runiq/docs/guide/control-diagrams.md

 - **LabVIEW**: Hardware integration and real-time control with data acquisition
 - **Modelica**: Open-standard modeling for multi-domain physical systems
 - **Lucidchart**: Real-time collaboration with control engineers

+## Examples

+See the [examples/control-diagrams](../examples/control-diagrams) directory for more complete examples

 ## Export